 I am the absolute worst at letting go of things.
-I am one of those people that tears off the band-aid SLOWLY.
+I am one of those people that tear off the band-aid SLOWLY.
 I mean, I will spend an entire day inching the band-aid a little closer to coming free.
-It literally gets to the point that family member or friend has to intervene and just rip it off quickly for me.
-I always eventually get the band-aid off if I’m left to my own means, but it quite the painful journey getting there.
+It literally gets to the point that a family member or friend has to intervene and just rip it off quickly for me.
+I always eventually get the band-aid off if I’m left to my own means, but it quite a painful journey getting there.

 I feel like there are two types of people → the ones who rip the band-aid off as quickly as possible and the ones that slowly peel it off over time.
 The ones who rip it off quickly are able to easily transition from one life event to the next, never looking back.
-The ones who rip it off slowly spend a little more time thinking about whether they actually want the band-aid off yet, what the consequences will be and ultimately, are avoiding the pain of ripping a band-aid off while causing themselves MORE pain than if they just ripped it off all at once.
+The ones who rip it off slowly spend a little more time thinking about whether they actually want the band-aid off yet, what the consequences will be, and ultimately, are avoiding the pain of ripping a band-aid off while causing themselves MORE pain than if they just ripped it off all at once.

-That’s the thing, by spending more time making a decision and moving on, we actually end up hurting ourselves more for a longer period of time, then if we just made a decision and lived with the consequences.
+That’s the thing, by spending more time making a decision and moving on, we actually end up hurting ourselves more for a longer period of time, than if we just made a decision and lived with the consequences.
 Now, I’m not promoting just making rash decisions all of the time because sometimes the consequences you’re left to live with are severe if it’s the wrong decision.
 I am saying, though, that when we are unable to make decisions primarily because we fear pain, we become paralyzed and hurt ourselves, and others, even more.

 Only two months into this year, I am already finding myself paralyzed in the face of some major decisions, pulling that band-aid off ever so slowly.
 Here’s what I’ve found so far to help me finally rip it off, and move confidently forward: